johndjameson/johndjameson.com/_drafts/ampersands.md

 }
 {% endhighlight %}

-Alternatively, we can just grab the WOFF file Google provides and manually encode it as Base64 straight into the stylesheet, saving ourselves an additional HTTP request in the process.
+Alternatively, we can manually download the WOFF file Google provides and encode it as Base64 straight into the stylesheet, saving ourselves an additional HTTP request as part of the process.

-The main advantage of the <abbr>WOFF2</abbr> format is its smaller file size, but because we are embeddeding minimal font data directly in the <abbr>CSS</abbr>, it makes little sense to include both file formats.
-A standard <abbr>WOFF</abbr> file has more browser support and will do just fine.
+Altough Google's CSS references both WOFF2 and WOFF files, we need only the WOFF file in our own stylesheet.
+The main advantage of the <abbr>WOFF2</abbr> format is its smaller file size, but because we are embeddeding actual font data directly in the <abbr>CSS</abbr>, it makes little sense to include both file formats.
+A standard <abbr>WOFF</abbr> file has better support and makes a reliable default in the majority of browsers.<sup class="post-marker"><a href="#note:2">2</a></sup>

+To convert a file to Base64, we can use an [online tool][base64] or the following Terminal command:

+{% highlight bash %}
+openssl base64 -in input-file.ext -out output-file.ext
+{% endhighlight %}

+Then we add the resulting Base64 string inside our authored CSS.

 {% highlight css %}
 @font-face {
-  font-family: "Font Name";
+  font-family: "Font Name", "Baskerville", "Palatino", inherit;
   font-style: italic;
   font-weight: 400;
   src: url(data:application/font-woff;charset=utf-8;base64,/*base64 string*/) format('woff');
 }
 {% endhighlight %}

+And that's it&mdash;for real this time!
+Using Google Fonts, a little-known query string, and a touch of Base64 magic, we're able to encode stunning ampersands directly into our CSS files and with very a microscopic file size.
+This approach won't always work perfecly, but it's definitely a step toward upping your type game on the web.<sup class="post-marker"><a href="#note:3">3</a></sup>

 <ol class="post-footnotes">
     <li id="note:1">Check out <a href="http://codepen.io/johndjameson/full/qzmFf">Elegant Ampersands</a> on CodePen for some beautiful examples.</li>
+    <li id="note:1">Can I Use indicates limited <a href="http://caniuse.com/#search=woff">WOFF support</a> by the Android browser.
+Heads-up on that.</li>
+    <li>Steps 2 through infinite courtesy of <a href="http://jessicahische.is/talkingtype">Jessica Hische</a>.</li>
 </ol>